shaleen-wonder-ent/user-guides/Entra_Tiers_Capabilities.md

 ## 🏁 Final Recommendation

 ### 1️⃣ Entra ID Premium P1 — All Internal Users *(Non-negotiable)*
-The baseline for any production Fabric deployment involving third-party IdP federation.
-Without P1, no Entra-side conditional policies can be enforced on federated or guest users.
+The baseline for any production Fabric deployment involving federated authentication using a third-party IdP (SiteMinder) within a workforce tenant.
+Without P1, no Entra-side conditional policies can be enforced on federated users.
 Upon adopting P1, **Security Defaults should be disabled** in favour of custom Conditional Access policies.

 ### 2️⃣ Entra ID Premium P2 — Admins, Privileged Users & Sensitive Workspaces *(Strongly Recommended)*
-Provides Identity Protection, PIM, and Access Reviews — essential for compliance and ongoing governance in a multi-IdP, multi-tenant environment.
-Note that risk-based capabilities for federated accounts are partial and should be treated as a complementary control layer.
+Provides Identity Protection, PIM, and Access Reviews — essential for compliance and ongoing governance in a multi-IdP, workforce tenant environment.
+Note that Identity Protection's risk-based capabilities for federated accounts are partial (behavioural signals only) and should be treated as a complementary control layer alongside SiteMinder's own protections.

 ### 3️⃣ Workload Identities Premium Add-on — Evaluate per Service Principal *(As Needed)*
 Required for any service principal carrying privileged access to Fabric data or external systems.
-Not applicable to managed identities.
-Pricing is agreement-based — engage Microsoft sales for accurate figures.
+Licensed per service principal — not applicable to managed identities.
+Contact Microsoft sales or refer to your enterprise agreement for current pricing.

 ---

+## 📚 Reference Notes

+> 1. **Federated SSO & User Sync Requirement:** Microsoft states: *"Single sign-on relies on identical user accounts being represented in both on-premises AD and in Microsoft Entra ID.
+Directory synchronization is responsible for ensuring the same account exists in Entra ID."* — [Microsoft Entra hybrid identity documentation](https://learn.microsoft.com/en-us/entra/identity/hybrid/)
+>
+> 2. **External ID Guest Pricing:** First 50,000 MAUs per month are free; usage beyond this threshold is billed on a per-MAU basis. — [Microsoft External ID Pricing](https://azure.microsoft.com/en-us/pricing/details/active-directory/external-identities/)
+>
+> 3. **Workload Identities Premium:** Required for Conditional Access and risk detection targeting service principals.
+Pricing is not a fixed published list price — contact Microsoft sales or refer to your enterprise agreement. — [Microsoft Entra Workload Identities](https://learn.microsoft.com/en-us/entra/workload-id/workload-identities-overview)
+>
+> 4. **Security Defaults vs Conditional Access:** These are mutually exclusive.
+Organisations adopting CA policies must disable Security Defaults. — [Microsoft Security Defaults documentation](https://learn.microsoft.com/en-us/entra/fundamentals/security-defaults)

+---

-> 📎 *All feature details are based on Microsoft's official Entra ID documentation and current licensing terms as of May 2026.
-Guest usage pricing is subject to Microsoft's External ID MAU billing model — refer to the [Azure Active Directory B2C documentation](https://learn.microsoft.com/en-us/azure/active-directory-b2c/) for current rates.*
+> 📎 *All feature details are based on Microsoft's official Entra ID documentation and current licensing terms as of May 2026.*